 Although the Researcher Development Programme courses are optional, there is mandatory training which you must complete during your first year of study: Research Governance and Ethics, Equality and Diversity, IT Security and Research Data Management (must be completed within two months), Health and Safety.

-You must also complete an Initial Skills Audit within the first three months of your registration.
+If you are in receipt of UKRI funding, you must also complete an Initial Skills Audit within the first three months of your registration.

 - Research Integrity